carlosSpa/PSTD_ABL/README.md

  EXECUTION: ./executable

- OUTPUT: binary file 2x7x3 Files: "P_type_Acc_abl_method.dat" where type=F,B  abl=1,2,3,4,5,6,7 and method=D,S,E
+ OUTPUT: binary file 2x7x3 Files: "P_type_Acc_abl_method.dat" where type=F,B  abl=1,2,3,4,5,6,7 and method=D,S,E.
+ The data is recorded at each folder

 COMMENTS: This code calculates the forward/backward  (x2) simulations for each different method (D,S,E) and with the cases of table 2 defined in an homogeneous cube of 4000x4000x4000m and a propagation velocity of c=2000m/s.
 In all the cases, we also  fix the spatial sampling Dx=40m, the temporal step Dt=0.002s and the total simulation time 4s.
 For the Forward simulation, A ricker wavelet of f=10Hz is emitted at the position (Nx/2,Ny/2,4) of the cube.
 For the Backward dsimulation, Three ricker wavelets of f=10Hz are emitted at the position (Nx/2,Ny/2,4) of the cube.
 The output data of each method is recorded at the corresponding foldiers.
 The 21x2 simulations are defined varying the tuple (Nabl,Absorbing parameter)  according to Table 2 in the paper.

-DATA ANALYSIS CODE: energy.m
+DATA ANALYSIS CODE: analisis_METHOD.m where METHOD=D,S,E

 LIBRARIES: PE_misfit.m, ricker_wavelet_tis0.m